DangNiceJson/DayZ/README.md

 Fetures Bellow

-its a player base in barn next to North West Airfield IN A BARN has snipers m4 crossbow food ammo bdu jacket & pants fortification
+its a player base in barn next to North West Airfield has snipers m4 crossbow food ammo bdu jacket & pants fortification